 THE APPLICANT

 Full Company Name

 Country Of Incorporation

 Registration Number

 Date Of Incorporation

 Country Of Residence

 Registered Office

 Trading Address

-· ·

 Tel

 Fax

 E-mail

 Directors

 Team Principal

-. ca i iliopai

-Te eam Manager
+Team Manager

+Ū.

-Αι uthorised Representatives Title
+Authorised Representatives Title

 with sole power to bind the company Title

-Title

-C ONSTRUCTOR'S DETAILS OF ENTRY
+CONSTRUCTOR'S DETAILS OF ENTRY

-Na ational Competitor Licence Issued By
+Na ional Competitor Licence

-Νι umber
+N nber

-Te eam Name
+Te m Name

-(w hich must include the
+(w ich must include the

-Na ame of the chassis)
+Na ne of the chassis)

-e hereby apply to enter the 2008 FIA Forn ach and every Event : nula One World Championship and we undertake to participate in
+hereby apply to enter the 2008 FIA Formula One World Championship and we undertake to participate in h and every Event :

 i) With the make of the car referred to below which we nominate for the purpose of Article 6.2 of the Sporting Regulations

 Name of the Chassis

 Make of the Engine

-ii) With the drivers referred to below which we nominate for the purpose of Articles 13.2e) & 19.1 of the Sport Regulations ve nominate for the purpose of Articles 13.2e) & 19.1 of the Sporting
+ii) Nith the drivers referred to below which we nominate for the purpose of Articles 13.2e) & 19.1 of the Sporting Regulations

 Driver of the first car [or]

-Licence Number Issued By
+icence Number

 Driver of the second car [or]

-Licence Number Issued By
+icence Number

-(tick only if applicable)
+tick only if applicable)

-[] Moudeh to nominate the reserve of t he driver of the first correspondent to this combination.
-For this

-- [] We wish to nominate the name of the driver of the first car subsequent to this application.
-For this purpose we expressly agree to be bound by the provisions of Article 13.2e) of the Sporting Regulations. - [] We wish to nominate the name of the driver of the second car subsequent to this application.
+[]\ We wish to nominate the name of the driver of the first car subsequent to this application.
+For this purpose we expressly agree to be bound by the provisions of Article 13.2e) of the Sporting Regulations.

+[]\ We wish to nominate the name of the driver of the second car subsequent to this application.
 For this purpose we expressly agree to be bound by the provisions of Article 13.2(e) of the Sporting Regulations.

 We confirm that we have read and understand the provisions of the International Sporting Code, the 2008 Formula One Technical Regulations and the 2008 Formula One Sporting Regulations.
 We agree to be bound by them (as supplemented or amended) and further we agree on our own behalf and on behalf of everyone associated with our participation in the 2008 FIA Formula One World Championship to observe them.

-such change to allow reappraisal of the entry.
+We declare that we have examined this Entry Form and that the information given is true, correct and complete and we undertake to pay the entry fee of €300,000 (three hundred thousand Euros) to the FIA no later than 1 November 2007.
+We understand and agree that any changes must be notified to the FIA in writing within 7 days of such change to allow reappraisal of the entry.

 SIGNED BY (SIGNATURE)

 (PRINT NAME OF THE PERSON SIGNING)

 being a person duly authorised

 to sign for and on behalf of

 (PRINT FULL NAME OF APPLICANT)

 Date

-TO BE COMF PLETED BY THE FIA
+TO BE COMPLETED BY THE FIA

-Super Licence e Number Driver n°1
+Super Licence Number Driver n°1

 Super licence Number Driver n°2

-Date of Accep otance
+Date of Acceptance